 7. How do I prepare for a medical school interview?

-To prepare for an interview, research the school, familiarize yourself with common questions asked in medical school interviews, and seriously consider how finding the best medical school admissions consultant can improve your chances of admission.
+To prepare for an interview, research the school, familiarize yourself with common questions asked in medical school interviews, and seriously consider medical school interview prep services.

 8. Who should I contact to send a thank you note to the admissions committee?